aguptan/MicroscopeScanTool/README.md

 - Supports only 4x and 20x objective labels by default.

 ## Author
-Developed by Amal Guptan for the Shoykhet Lab.
+Developed by Amal Guptan with the help of LLM for the Shoykhet Lab.
 Contributions and suggestions welcome.